 Next, make your way downtown to The Contemporary Austin at the Jones Center to view modern art in a renovated historic building.
+Make sure to get a snap of the "With Liberty and Justice for All (A Work in Progress)" exhibition by Jim Hodges on the rooftop.
 The admission fee includes same-day entry to The Contemporary Austin-Laguna Gloria, nestled on the Lake Austin waterfront.
 Formerly a private estate, the Mediterranean-style villa features art exhibits and an outdoor sculpture park and is the new home of a monumental work by Chinese artist and activist Ai Weiwei.

 Odd Duck exterior.
 Credit Jody Horton.

 Revival Cycles.
 Courtesy of South Congress Hotel.

 Then take a shopping stroll along South Congress Avenue, known for its funky stores and chic boutiques.
 Check out the leather lined shelves at Allens Boots, one-of-a-kind gifts and clothing by local artisans at Parts & Labour, moto-inspired gear at Revival Cycles, unique titles and antique books at South Congress Books, modern menswear at Stag and wild costumes at Lucy in Disguise With Diamonds.

 Cheer Up Charlies.
 Credit Nick Simonite.